Whistleblowers from any country – Britain, Canada, India, China and elsewhere – can participate in any of the four US whistleblower reward programs.

 Both the SEC and CFTC promise confidentiality to whistleblowers.
 We understand that being an international whistleblower can pose particularly challenging issues.
 We are adept at dealing with whistleblowers’ concerns and strictly guard our clients’ identities and information.

-We are available to answer any questions you have or to discuss your case.
-To get started, contact us for a free consultation.
-We have offices in London; Washington, DC; Miami and San Francisco, and represent whistleblowers all over the world.
+We are available to answer any questions you have about US whistleblower programs or to discuss your case.
+To get started, contact us using our encrypted form for a free, confidential review of your matter.
+We have offices in London; Washington, DC; New York; Miami and San Francisco, and represent whistleblowers all over the world.

 Phillips & Cohen has had the best success of any lawyers representing international whistleblowers.
 One of our international clients received the largest SEC whistleblower reward – more than $32 million – for his assistance to the SEC and our work with enforcement officials to stop a massive securities fraud.

 We also represented two other SEC whistleblowers who received SEC rewards, including one who received more than $3 million.
 Over half of the total amount of SEC awards have been won by Phillips & Cohen for its US and international clients.

 Phillips & Cohen’s whistleblower lawyers have strong working relationships with SEC and CFTC enforcement officials.
 One of our partners was the head of the SEC Office of the Whistleblower for five years and knows the SEC whistleblower program better than anyone.

 We also have experience working with officials in other countries on cross-jurisdictional matters.
 In the UK, our whistleblower attorneys have worked on whistleblower matters where both UK regulators and US regulators are involved, and we have established close working relationships with them.

 Other countries have weak or no laws to protect or reward whistleblowers.
 Phillips & Cohen actively seeks ways to help those who want to report wrongdoing and blow the whistle in the UK and other countries in addition to the US.